Archaeology of Rwanda: Archaeology of the Nyiginya kingdom

 Second millennium AD archaeological sites in Rwanda are “usually found on hilltops or hillsides and more rarely in caves or beside lakes and rivers.”
 Sites are “commonly identified by the surface occurrence of roulette-decorated ceramics, which display twisted cord, knotted-strip, and possible cord-wrapped stick rouletting and evidence of iron production, such as furnace pits, tuyeres, and iron slag”.
 It is very challenging to accurately date these sites due to a lack of radiocarbon dates.
 However, some sites from early in the second millennium AD have been properly excavated and dated.
 One example is the site of Ryamuri in northeast Rwanda.
 Ryamuri was a “17th century Ndorwa Kingdom capital”.
 A high volume of ceramics and evidence of subsistence were discovered in 18 large earthwork enclosures.

 Other important sites that were excavated are the graves of Nyiginya Kingdom rulers at Remera.
-The rulers whose bodies and grave goods were excavated are: Cyirima Rujugira, Kigeri Rwabugiri, and Reine-mere Kanjogera.
+The rulers whose bodies and grave goods were excavated are: Cyirima Rujugira, Kigeri Rwabugiri, and Kanjogera.
 The last two aforementioned rulers were from the 19th and 20th centuries but King Cyirima “died in the 17th century but was not buried immediately” since his successor died early on, complicating Cyirima's burial rites.
 Cyirima's body and grave goods were kept in a hut until 1931, when the royal court decided to bury him.
 Cyirima's “burial revealed a wealth of grave goods including, among other things, objects associated with hunting, pastoralism, agriculture, and metal work”.
 These burial items reveal that Nyiginya Kingdom highly valued the aforementioned economic activities and that they were symbolically related to ones status.